Search String

 MS-DOS Games Versus Amiga Games

 In the early 90s the IBM PC caught up with the Amiga in terms of 2D capability via VGA.
 And it caught up to the Amiga's soundchip via sound cards.
 And the IBM PC had more raw processing power, more RAM and more HDD pedigree than Amigas.
 Moreover, it had the market.
-Thus, the Amiga was doomed as a computer game machine by the mid-90s, but as early as 1991 it was evident that Amigas could not contend in 3D computer games; only in 2D computer games did the Amiga contend.
+Thus was the Amiga Doomed as a computer game machine by the mid-90s, but as early as 1991 it was evident that Amigas could not contend in 3D computer games; only in 2D computer games did the Amiga contend.
 It is, however, quite a feat that 2D computer games on the Amiga rode 1985-tech for one decade.
 Bow down to the original Alienware.

 No comments: